fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

 ## What Are the Best Practices for Conducting Technical Interviews?

+If you ask me, a personal interview and some basic code test.
+I am not a fan of big coding challenges and lord knows I have had some truly bizarre tests that took several days to complete.
+Frankly speaking, I believe that the reason for these sorts of test is due to how laughably ignorant managers in IT companies are of the craft and the skills needed to excel at it.

+My base argument is this.
+The code test has merit due to that if you don't have one you will need to allocate time to every single candidate that applies.
+That is perhaps not a practical use of your time since some of them will not have even basic skills.
+So what to do?
+I suggest you create a basic test that reflects your tech stack so that you can get some sense of if the candidates are able to develop a junior level application with the tools you need them to use.
+This means that you can screen for people who at least have the basic skills needed and save some time.

+Once you know that it is worth having an interview with the person, it is time to ponder if you have the skills needed to do an effective interview.
+I argue that this is where the bulk of information about the candidates seniority is found but in order to know what questions to ask, you need to know the trade.
+For a fellow developer it is easy to hear if someone has used the tools they use and at about what level they are in their career right now.

 ## What Are the Risks of Neglecting Developer Onboarding Processes?

+Simply put, they won't be able to ship any code.
+Code is money, or at least that is what seems to be what people believe, so the longer it takes the developer to ship the more the cost is to the company.
+I have a standing argument with FinOps enthusiasts and managers about cost when dealing with system development.
+Based on the systems I have worked on, it is clear that the most expensive part of software development is paying the developer.
+No amount of micro tuning machines or doing Agile work practices will save the amount of money it will cost to ignore the developers ability to ship code.

+Most business owners I know agree that the salaries are often the main cost they pay and yet somehow we seem to forget that when it is time to figure out how to make someone productive.
+No Agile coach I have worked with has been able to show me how their rituals have improved delivery speed but I have never seen an onboarding tutorial with a simple step by step flow fail to get a developer on track.
+Yet we seem to always have a standup in place and hardly ever a document with some basic getting started instructions.

+The main risk we face when we ignore onboarding is the same one we face when we due to convenience ignore a lopsided team where a few people know everything and the rest know nothing.
+We risk loss of productivity and we risk loss of knowledge that may be vital to us.

 ## How Long Does It Take to Measure a Developer’s Caliber?

+It depend a bit on the person but usually a few weeks for a senior and a few months for a junior is where I start forming an opinion.
+This has mostly to do with personal experience and it is in no way a science that can be broken down to more than watching a lot of people do the same sort of tasks with varying results.

+After a while you start to notice where the normal weak spots are for the average developer and then you get a sort of baseline to evaluate against.
+For example, I know that most frontend developers will struggle to optimize the build pipeline so noticing that this is an area they are a bit slow in, is expected.
+However, should I notice that they struggle with getting a CSS layout right, then my red flag is raised.
+Under normal circumstances I don't make much of a fuzz over finding a few red flags during my time working with someone.
+Who knows, they may be great at other things or they may be a bit nervous.
+There are a ton of reasons that can explain someone having poor performance when they first start and that is why it takes a bit of time to evaluate someone if you ask me.
+We need to get passed what can be explained as just being new on the job before I at least, feel I can estimate someones abilities.

 ## Do You Need to Be a Genius to Succeed in IT?

+No not at all.
+You need to be able to focus for long periods of time.
+You need to be able to figure out why something isn't working and fix it but be a genius?
+No.

+Most developers are just regular people who are no more brilliant than anyone who took the time to take on an extended education.
+The top developers as is true for many profession, are certainly gifted and a word such as "genius" could apply but that is not the norm.

 ## Do You Research IT Companies Before Interviews?

+A bit but not that much.
+The main reasons for that is that I personally can't figure out what I want to know about the company without speaking to the people who work there first.
+Sure, a bit of basic information about the company can be found but what I really care about is what type of work life I can expect when I start.

 ## Are Biases an Issue in Software Recruitment?